-Utility Franchise Tax: A tax paid by the utilities for a special privilege granted by the Hudson Oaks City Council, permitting the continued use of public property, such as city streets, and usually involving the elements of monop- oly and regulation.
+Special Revenue Fund: A governmental fund, which is used Utility Franchise Tax: A tax paid by the utilities for a special to account for activities in which a specific revenue source is privilege granted by the Hudson Oaks City Council, permitting the continued use of public property, such as city streets, and usually involving the elements of monop-oly and regulation.

-Warrants: A legal writ authorizing an officer to make an arrest, seizure, or search.
+Warrants: A legal writ authorizing an officer to make an arrest, www.hudsonoaks.com seizure, or search.